 I completed a BA(Hons) in German and Linguistics at the University of Leeds in 2013.
 In 2014, I undertook a part-time, research-track MA in Germanic Studies at the University of Sheffield.
 My MA dissertation, ‘Bündnis 90/Die Grünen through the public/private lens: Conflicted Liberals in a Surveillance Society?’, was the culmination of the MA in September 2016.
 I returned to Leeds in 2017 for my PhD, an interdisciplinary project between German and POLIS under the supervision of Prof. Ingo Cornils and Dr. Jonathan Dean and generously funded by the White Rose College of the Arts & Humanities AHRC competition.

-During the academic year 2018/2019, I am undertaking the fieldwork component of my PhD.
-I will be back in the UK full-time from July 2019.
+During the academic year 2018/2019, I spent nine months completing the fieldwork component of my PhD.

 In January 2019, I completed a DAAD short research grant as a visiting doctoral student within International Political Sociology at Christian-Albrechts-Universität zu Kiel, Germany.

 German, School of Languages, Cultures and Societies